Is the AI Bubble About to Pop? Insights on the AI Bubble Prediction for 2026

 The Revenue Shift Will Come from AI Automation

-The strongest long-term case is that AI isn’t just a product; it’s a cost structure and speed structure.
+The strongest long-term case is that AI isn't just a product; it's a cost structure and speed structure that can help mitigate risks from a potential financial crisis.

 “Before AI,” teams scaled by hiring.